 The cochlear implant, regardless of the manufacturer, is comprised of 2 parts:

-The internal device is implanted surgically and has a receiver and tiny electrodes.
-Three examples of internal devices are shown below.
-The receiver is imbedded under the skin behind the ear.
+The internal device is implanted surgically and has a magnet, receiver, and an electrode array.
+The receiver is surgically placed under the skin behind the ear.
 The electrode array is inserted into the cochlea.
 More recent internal devices contain magnets which are MRI compatible.
 Still, a cochlear implant recipient should always contact their physician prior to undergoing an MRI.

 The external portion – called the speech processor – can come in a variety of sizes and wearing options.